Mree: Music career

 Mree released her second self-produced studio album, Winterwell, in August 2013.
-A day after its release, the album trended at No. 52 on iTunes' top alternative albums charts.
 In 2014, the album was awarded at Independent Music Awards in the "best producer" category, with jurors praising the "sophisticated soundscapes that cushion the songs."

 As a performer, Mree has appeared at New York City venues including the Highline Ballroom, Rockwood Music Hall, and The Studio at Webster Hall.

 In 2013, a Target commercial was released that featured a thirty-second clip of an original Christmas song by her entitled "Santa Catcher."
 On December 8, 2015, she released her third studio album, Empty Nest.

-Perlo

-In February 2016, Mree announced Perlo, a collaboration with musician Henri Bardot.
-In March 2016, the duo released their debut extended play, Patterns.
+In February 2016, Mree announced a collaboration with her husband, musician Henri Bardot, which they called Perlo that released Patterns in March 2016.
+Beginning in 2023 Mree joined with her husband, as well as her friend Kina Grannis and Grannis' husband Imaginary Future, in a musical group called "people i like".
+In 2024, Mree performed at the Kinnara AAPI Music and Food Festival.